millimelon/TESC-Farm-Intern25/documents/src/docs/01-cover-letter.md

 ---

 \newpage
-# Collaborative farm Proposal Cover letter
+# Collaborative Farm Proposal Cover letter

 We are excited to present our project proposal, which involves the implementation of an automated data collection system for organic farm